Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Experiments

-In the first manner (SR+PA), we upsample the occluded LR faces first and then inpaint the upsampled results.
-In the second manner (PA+SR), we first inpaint occluded LR faces by widely-used face inpainting techniques and then upsample the completed faces by SotA face SR methods.
-In the third manner (Joint SR+PA), both FCSR-GAN~\cite{cai2019fcsrj} and Pro-UIGAN handle face SR and face inpainting in a unified framework.
-Here, we retrain these compared methods on our training datasets for fair comparisons.
+In the first manner (SR+PA), we super-resolve the occluded LR faces first and then inpaint the upsampled results.
+In the second manner (PA+SR), we first inpaint occluded LR faces and then super-resolve the inpainted faces.
+In the third manner (Joint manner), both FCSR-GAN~\cite{cai2019fcsrj} and Pro-UIGAN handle face SR and face inpainting in a unified framework.
+We retrain all these prior methods on the utilized datasets for fair comparisons.